Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 What are some future initiatives that our brides can look forward to as Maggie Sottero continues to introduce lower-impact materials to the collections?

-PD: “We started with recycled-content materials because these were more readily available for testing, and we wanted to support the Textile Exchange recycled polyester challenge, which calls for brands to reduce their consumption of standard polyester.
-We also know how important it is to use water-conserving processes like yarn-dyeing, so watch for more of those fabrics.
+PD: “Transitioning our supply chain from established materials (like virgin polyester) requires long-term effort which we continue with every new collection.
+We also know how important it is to use water-conserving processes like CO2 dyeing and yarn-dyeing, so watch for more of those fabrics.
 And we’re looking at next-gen fabrications as another way to practice more regenerative resource consumption.
-Very exciting!”
+Beyond our materials, we’re executing on company-wide projects every day to reduce our environmental impact.”

 Now that you’re kind of an expert on our initiatives to recycle and rethink our resource consumption, we’re totally ready to team up and make a difference together!
 After all, did you see our stunning lower-impact wedding dresses?!
 They would look absolutely fabulous on you!
-Read more about our efforts in all things sustainability, community, and diversity on our “Our Heart” page and then book an appointment with one of our Authorized Retailers and try on one of those fab gowns!
+Read more about our efforts in all things sustainability, community, and diversity on our “Our Heart” page and then book an appointment with one of our Authorized Boutiques and try on one of those fab gowns!

 More Blogs Like This: